Gecko: A Simulation Environment with Stateful Feedback for Refining Agent Tool Calls: Experiments

-\textbf{Comparison with the state of the art.} We apply GATS to Gemini-3.0-pro-preview and report new state of the art (SOTA) on BFCL: \textbf{overall accuracy = 85.19\%}.
-Moreover, on various subsets, Gemini-3.0-pro-preview+GATS also reports very competitive performance, \textit{e.g}., 97.00\% on simple single turn and 95.50\% on multiple single turn.
+\textbf{Comparison with the state of the art.} We apply GATS to Gemini-3.0-pro and report new state of the art (SOTA) on BFCL: \textbf{overall accuracy = 85.19\%}.
+Moreover, on various subsets, Gemini-3.0-pro+GATS also reports very competitive performance, \textit{e.g.}, 97.00\% on simple single turn and 95.50\% on multiple single turn.
 The multi-turn-base performance, 73.50\%, is the second best among all the methods.
-For $\tau^2$-bench, Gemini-3.0-pro-preview with GATS reports \textbf{an overall accuracy of 82.3\%}, which is very competitive performance compared with SOTA.
+For $\tau^2$-bench, Gemini-3.0-pro with GATS reports \textbf{an overall accuracy of 82.3\%}, which is very competitive performance compared with SOTA.